A quick guide to visiting South Molle Island in the Whitsundays. Includes how to get here, what to expect, and photography from my trip.

 South Molle Island is a small 4.5 square kilometer island located just a few hours from Airlie Beach and Shute Harbour.

-Molle Island Group
+About the Molle Island Group

 During low tide, the water drops and you are able to walk across to Mid Molle Island.

-Daydream Island is located just to the West, and was in fact once named West Molle Island.
+Daydream Island is located just to the west and was in fact once named West Molle Island.
 I guess the name did the trick.
 Daydream is still a bustling luxury hotspot, while the rest are practically abandoned.

 However, I'll hopefully convince you that if you have the means to get there, this island is a much better alternative close to Airlie Beach.

-Sailing and Anchorage Information
+Sailing and Anchorage Information at South Molle Island

 South Molle Island provides the best anchorage location for people sailing or cruising the Whitsunday Island.
 The best anchorage during developed South-East trade winds is on the North end of South Molle Island, known as Bauer Bay.